-Donkey Butter Indica Weed Strain now available at Bulk Buddy’s Curated Online Dispensary.
+Donkey Butter AAA++ Indica Dominant Hybrid Weed Strain is now available at Bulk Buddy’s Curated Online Dispensary From Canada.

-Donkey Butter stands out right away with medium to large-sized flowers that hold together in solid, conical shapes.
+The donkey Butter cannabis strain stands out right away with medium to large-sized flowers that hold together in solid, conical shapes.
 The internal structure of these buds has a dense composition more typical of indicas, with wide, curly leaves.
 The leaves themselves are a deep shade of forest green, with some phenotypes even boasting patches of purple.
 Finally, Donkey Butter’s flowers are made even more colourful by corkscrewed orange pistils and snowy, translucent trichomes.

 As with many other mostly indica strains, Donkey Butter has a high that mounts slowly.
 Several minutes after coughing on its heavy smoke, users begin to feel head-focused sensations like a constricted feeling around the temples or some flushing in the cheeks.
 Eventually, these unfamiliar tics die down, allowing smokers to become aware of some distinct changes in cognition.
 Ideas may move more quickly than usual and may seem to have a new kind of intensity.
 Similarly, users may begin to make free associations or group their thoughts into categories.
 This cerebral edge can help accomplish work on open-ended artistic projects or brainstorming sessions.
 In the right set and setting, Donkey Butter may even induce trippy sensory distortions like a flattening of visual depth perspective or an uncanny feeling of time dilation.
 Those who are so inclined can maximize this psychedelic mood by indulging in some moody music or a visually dynamic movie.